-Prerequisites: BA 170 and BA 171; BA 160 recommended.
-Continues study of basic accounting principles and procedures as applied to corporations, manufacturing and merchandising businesses.
-With BA 170, is designed for two-year career program students desiring to enter business occupations, not for transfer to a four-year college.
+Prerequisites: BA 170 "C" or better and BA 171 "C" or better; BA 160 recommended.

+Continues study of basic financial accounting principles and procedures as applied to corporations, and partnerships.
+With BA 170, BA 171 and BA 180, is designed for two-year career program students desiring to enter business occupations.